WebOrigami/docs/src/content/framework/intro2.md

 {{ intro/greet.js }}
 ```

-(If you're using StackBlitz, it may display a message saying "Project forked" to indicate that you're now working in your own copy of the tutorial project.
-You will likely have to restart the Origami server with `ori serve`.)
+(If you're using StackBlitz, it may display a message saying "Project forked" to indicate that you're now working in your own copy of the tutorial project.)

 You can use this `greet` formula in an Origami function to generate the contents of a virtual file.